mikyll/Fondamenti-di-Computer-Graphics-M/README.md

   # Principles of Computer Graphics M
-  Repository for my laboratory solutions for the [Principles of Computer Graphics M](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2022/468044) course.
+  Repository for my laboratory solutions for the [Principles of Computer Graphics M](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2022/468044) course.\
+  **NB**: reports are written in Italian.

   [Guidelines](./tracce)
   ·